Dublin Event Guide » 2009 » January

 CLIMATE CHANGE LECTURE – UCD EARTH SYSTEMS INSTITUTE

 The UCD Earth Systems Institute is inviting to a weekly seminar about climate change.
-The next public lecture will take place on Fri 16 Jan from 12:30-13:30 in The Royal College of Physicians of Ireland, 6 Kildare Street, Dublin 2.
-The topic is “Meteomaths: Calculating Ireland’s Warming Climate” by Professor Peter Lynch, UCD School of Mathematical Sciences.
-A detailed description is here www.ucd.ie/earth/seminars/4_16jan08_pl_abstract.pdf and an overview over the whole seminar programme until June 2009 is here www.ucd.ie/earth
+The next public lecture will take place on Fri 23 Jan from 12:30-13:30 in The Royal College of Physicians of Ireland, 6 Kildare Street, Dublin 2.
+The topic is “Extreme weather and extreme climate” by Dr. Rodrigo Caballero, UCD School of Mathematical Sciences.
+A detailed description is here www.ucd.ie/earth/seminars/5_23jan09_rc_abstract.pdf and an overview over the whole seminar programme until June 2009 is here www.ucd.ie/earth

 WORLDVIEW FILM CLUB

-The Worldview Film Club is inspired by the Bahá’í Religion and you can find more information about it here www.bahai.ie
+The Worldview Film Club is inspired by the Bahá’í Religion: www.bahai.ie

 REGULAR EVENTS – FRIDAY